prakash-om/heresearch/README.md

 # How to Run
+Make sure you are running memcahe and provide the url and port details in application properties files to support cache for this application

 Please download the project and import it in spring STS and click on Run as SpringBoot application

 or maven commands